XDC-Community/docs/goplugin/how-to-articles.md

 ### How to..
 Select a VPS to host your node

 This is a commonly asked question on the official community [discord server](discord.gg/PtSFYtMkCu).
-The following are the current list of providers that current operators use.
+The following are the current list of providers that node operators use.
 Best sure to factor in the above system requirements.

   - [Racknerd](https://tinyurl.com/BlackFridayPLI)
   - [Liteserver](https://liteserver.nl/nvme-ssd-vps/)